coredns/coredns/plugin/atlas/README.md

 }
 ```

-- `dsn` data source to connect to
+- `dsn` is a string with the data source to which a connection is to be made
-- `automigrate` if true, the Atlas plugin migrates the database automatically.
-Nice for development, but its not recommended for production usage!
+- If you set the `automigrate` option to true, the Atlas plugin will migrate the database automatically.
+Good for development, but not recommended for production use!
+If the parameter is omitted, automigrate will be false by default.

 ## Supported Databases